Article verified for Release 15.2 on January 23, 2026.

 Ensure that the Single Sign-On (SSO) option is enabled

-On the main menu navigate to System page, then choose Integrations.
+- From the main menu, navigate to System, then select Integrations.

 In this article, you can review an example of how to set up SSO configuration with Okta.